Tuttotorna/OMNIA/README.md

 GO

-Structural behavior remains admissible under the tested conditions.
+Structural behavior remains admissible under tested conditions.

 RISK

-The case remains admissible, but structural fragility or elevated drift is present.
+The case remains admissible, but fragility or drift is elevated.

 NO_GO

-Structural continuation is not admissible under the tested conditions.
+Structural continuation is not admissible under tested conditions.

 UNSTABLE

-The structural profile is sufficiently degraded, inconsistent, or collapsed that the case cannot be treated as operationally reliable inside scope.
+The structural profile is sufficiently degraded or inconsistent that operational reliability cannot be assumed inside scope.

 ---

 Core metrics

-OMNIA is built around a bounded structural metric family:
+OMNIA uses a bounded structural metric family:

 omega_score - structural residue or stability under admissible transformations

-sei_score - remaining structural extractability / degree of non-exhaustion
+sei_score - remaining structural extractability / non-exhaustion

 iri_score - structural irreversibility / non-recoverable degradation

-drift_score - structural displacement, instability, or change across compared states or variants
+drift_score - structural displacement or instability across variants

-OMNIA may internally use multiple lenses, but the canonical output layer remains bounded by these metric roles.
+These metrics define the minimal readable structural profile of a case.

 ---